la2050/archive/_projects/2013/100-in-100-skid-row-innovates.md

-  # of homeless persons housed
+  Number of homeless persons housed

-  # of days between a person being identified on the streets and given his/her
+  Number of days between a person being identified on the streets and given his/her keys
-  keys

-  # of chronically homeless persons filling out housing applications
+  Number of chronically homeless persons filling out housing applications

-  # of units/vouchers dedicated to this housing system
+  Number of units/vouchers dedicated to this housing system

-  # of persons matched through this system
+  Number of persons matched through this system